alexdevero/alex-devero-blog/__drafts__/draft--js-error-handling.md

 ### Try, catch and control

 The code inside `catch` block is execute immediately when some runtime error occurs.
 This is important remember.
 If some code you execute in `try` block leads to an error any code that follows, inside the same `try` block, will not be execute.
-The `catch` block will automatically assumes control and processes the error.
+The `catch` block will automatically assume control and processes the error.

 ```JavaScript
 // Create function that leads to an error